-Results: ESF trained 32 mentors who can provide education and support to other parents, families and children affected by epilepsy.
-ESF trained 18 volunteers to meet with families of newly diagnosed children with epilepsy at the St. Joseph Children's Hospital ESFprovided 22 camp scholarships and 10 scholarships for families to attend a family weekend retreat.
-ESF provided 4 scholarships for University of South Florida medical students and residents to continue their pursuit of neurology as a medical focus.
-ESF provided 3 scholarships for 3 persons with epilepsy to pursue their college degrees.
+ESF trained 46 mentors who can provide education and support to other parents, families and children affected by epilepsy.
+ESF trained 18 volunteers to meet with families of newly diagnosed children with epilepsy at the St. Joseph Children's Hospital ESF provided 25 camp scholarships and 15 scholarships for families to attend a family weekend retreat in 2016.
+ESF provided 5 scholarships for University of South Florida medical students and residents to continue their pursuit of neurology as a medical focus in 2016.
+ESF provided 7 scholarships for persons affected by epilepsy to pursue their college degrees.
 ESF provided numerous epilepsy education programs to students, teachers, childcare workers and nurses in West Central Florida.

-Persons affected by epilepsy, primarily children & families
+Persons affected by epilepsy, primarily children, teens, young adults & their families

-Geographic areas served: West Central Florida: Hillsborough, Polk, Hardee, Highlands, Pinellas, Pasco, Hernando, Sumter, Citrus.
+West Central Florida: Hillsborough, Polk, Hardee, Highlands, Pinellas, Pasco, Hernando counties.

 Filter Reviews by Role